tweag/nickel/rfcs/007-bytecode-interpreter.md

 blessed by the compiler with some magic while ADTs, which are ubiquitous in functional programming, are second-class citizen (with respect to optimizations and performance).
 In consequence, ADTs are the foundation of data structures.
+The primitive way to look at them is a `case` expression (more primitive than the fancy pattern matching of the surface language), which forces its argument.

 Both data and closures are represented the same way.
-A data value is a block with a code pointer, which corresponds to the corresponding ADT constructor.
-Instead of the environment in the case of closures, the code pointer is followed by the constructor's argument.
-As each constructor usage potentially generates very similar code, GHC is smart enough to share common constructors instead of generating it again and again.
-Specific optimizations or compilation schemes are implemented to alleviate the cost of the (code) pointer indirection for data values.
+A data value is a block with a code pointer representing the corresponding ADT constructor.
+The code pointer is followed by the constructor's argument (instead of the environment for closures).
+As each constructor usage potentially generates very similar code, GHC is smart enough to share common constructors instead of generating them again and again (typically the one for an empty list).
+Specific optimizations and compilation schemes are implemented to alleviate the cost of the additional (code) pointer indirection for data values.

-In practice, when compiled to native code, the closures
+In practice, when compiled to native code, the closures ???

 #### Virtual machine